awsdocs/aws-doc-sdk-examples/javav2/usecases/Creating_rds_item_tracker/Readme.md

      }
 ```

 **Note:** The **URL** value is **localhost:3306**.
-Replace this value with the endpoint value you obtained while setting up the Amazon RDS database; otherwise, you code not not work.
+Replace this value with the endpoint value you obtained while setting up the Amazon RDS database; otherwise, your code does not work.
 You must also ensure that you specify the user name and password for your RDS instance.

 #### InjectWorkService class